 Knee pain can be caused by a variety of issues, ranging from mild to severe.
 Some of the most common causes of knee pain include:

-Osteoarthritis is a degenerative condition in which the cartilage that cushions the bones deteriorate, resulting in painful movement and stiffness of the joints.
+Osteoarthritis: Osteoarthritis is a degenerative condition in which the cartilage that cushions the bones deteriorates, resulting in painful movement and stiffness of the joints.

 How does Platelet-Rich Plasma Therapy for Knee Pain Work?